 7. Finding out they enjoy something you love, too.
 Whether it’s cultural foods that make you swell with pride that they can share your tacos de lengua with you, or you find out they’re interested in your favorite hobby, too—it’s amazing to share your favorite things with your favorite people.

 8. Working hard for your children.
-I am incredibly thankful my husband and I are able to work to provide for our girl—sometimes that looks like working from home, working in the home, or working outside of it—but I am thankful for time spent missing her but working towards goals for our family.
+I am incredibly thankful my husband and I can work to provide for our girl—sometimes that looks like working from home, working in the home, or working outside of it—but I am thankful for time spent missing her but working towards goals for our family.

-9. When they actually let you cuddle them.
-Sweet baby cuddles are the best; but toddler cuddles?
-Absolutely earth-shaking.
-Toddlers are elusive and run about like ferrets a lot of the time, but in those drowsy moments they allow you to cuddle them, it’s like heaven on earth.
+9. When they let you cuddle them.
+Sweet baby cuddles are the best, but toddler cuddles?
+Earth-shaking.
+Toddlers are elusive and run about like ferrets a lot of the time, but in those drowsy moments, they allow you to cuddle them, it’s like heaven on earth.

 10. Sloppy baby kisses.
 When the term “big wet one” was invented in reference to kisses, I’m pretty sure they were talking about a toddler learning how to give kisses.
 Open mouth, full hearts, can’t lose.